Copyright for Creators

 Be careful!

 As noted earlier, it's important to read your publishing contract very carefully.
 Some publishers allow authors to keep their copyright but require them to give exclusive publishing rights to the publisher, which means the authors cannot grant these same rights to another entity, so these terms are more restrictive than those described just above.
-Find more info here and here.
+Find more info from cOAlition S and Authors Alliance.

-What if my publisher wants me to transfer copyright to them?
+What if my publisher wants me to transfer my copyright to them?

 If this is the case, do not fear!
 Publication agreements are negotiable.

 If you are publishing a book, you can negotiate the terms of your agreement directly with the publisher.
-However, journal article publishing agreements may be a bit harder to negotiate.
+However, journal article publishing agreements may be a bit harder to negotiate, and often the agreement is part of a click-through form that cannot be edited.
 Not sure what you should be looking for in your agreement or contract?
 Or do you have a contract but are hesitant to sign it because you don't understand all the terms?
 The Emory Scholarly Communications Office is happy to consult with you to help you understand your publisher's terms and whether they are outside the norm for scholarly publishing.